 When we continued on from there, the fall weather gave us its worst, switching between rain and snow throughout the days with no sun to warm the bones or dry the layers.
 This set the tone for one of our oddest days.
 As we walked along the border, we could feel the collapse of the Soviet Union.
 We walked through what looked like 1950s ghost towns, crossed over a dam that seemed in total neglect.
 Passed along military compound after military compound, until we reached a stereotypical soviet city with its large block-housing and its sport center with far fewer people than it was built for.
 This sits very different to Uzbek construction style of small homes, each with an inner courtyard.
 We continued through the backside of a huge power plant and followed guard towers along the way.
 Then arrived on the border line where we were met by two soldiers.

 As we traveled to Jizzakh, it became clear that in Uzbekistan we would only be camping if we wanted to.
 Wet and cold each day, we sought out restaurants with the hope to spend the night there.
 After immediately being invited to sleep in restaurants the first couple times, we began to request it.
 One time they said no because they told us the restaurant would be cold.
-We told them it is either here or we are sleeping outside and immediately gave us a room in the back.
+We told them we would sleep outside if we weren't allowed to sleep here and they immediately gave us a room in the back.
 Usually we try to sleep where people aren't so we can rest better.
 That week we were grateful to be able to stay indoors to escape the elements.
 At its best, the ground was frozen mud with snow or rain coming down on it throughout the days.

 Samarkand was once the capital of the Timurid Empire.
 It has been an important Silk Road trade city since the beginning of the cross-continental trade route and is one of the oldest continuously inhabited cities of Central Asia.
 It was captured by both Alexander the Great and Genghis Khan, visited by Marco Polo, and at one time was the scholarly center for Islam especially in the fields of astronomy and mathematics.
 The city is a UNESCO World Heritage site listed as Crossroads of Cultures.
 Today the old city is dotted with some of the oldest and best preserved Islamic Architecture in the world.
 It is hard not to be in constant awe while being there and people make the journey all the way to Uzbekistan just to see it.

-Pat and I (Timb) spent time in Tashkent before the break that was brief and productive.
+Pat and I (Timb) spent time in Tashkent which was brief and productive before the break.
 I was on a motivational high brought on by the distance we had just walked and wanted to leave for our break with a completed to do list.
 Then with a sense of accomplishment, we went our separate ways for two weeks.
 Pat to China, Paul to Bishkek, and me to my cousin’s wedding in Sicily (the reason for the break).
 We hoped to rejuvenate and be ready to hit the ground running (well, walking) when we returned.

 When we returned, we regrouped and tackled some chores in Tashkent, including dental work for Pat.
 Then returned to Samarkand with plans for an immediate start, albeit going slow and steady.
 With this in mind, we resumed walking on Christmas day.
 Throughout the trip we have not been great about celebrating and this continued as another holiday season passed unceremoniously.
 The landscape throughout this entire section was unremarkable and passed as a blur of gray sky and tiled fields.
 Mud was the dominant feature of the landscape.